kagisearch/llm-chess-puzzles/README.md

 ## Results

 Each LLM is given the same 1000 chess puzzles to solve.
 See `puzzles.csv`.
 Benchmarked on Mar 25, 2024.
+Last Update: May 13, 2024 (added gpt-4o)

 | Model                    | Solved | Solved % | Illegal Moves | Illegal Moves % | Adjusted Elo |